 Computers with the removable drive cage have a support bracket and screw that secure the front drive cage.
-If the drive support bracket is present, you must remove the drive cage before installing or removing drives (see "Removable Drive Cage Instructions" on page 52).
+If the drive support bracket is present, you must remove the drive cage before installing or removing drives (see "Removable Drive Cage Instructions").
 The following illustration shows a computer with a removable drive cage.